Cut Down on Vacation Costs

 Consider alternative accommodations

 “Accommodation is usually the most expensive piece of a vacation and often the least used,” Tarifard says.
-“Unless you’re planning on lounging in your hotel room all day, it’s really a waste of money to spend a ton on fancy lodging.”
+“Unless you’re planning on lounging in your hotel room all day, it’s a waste of money to spend a ton on fancy lodging.”

 Look for deals

-“Read reviews, and investigate coupon sites like Groupon that may have special rates on the places you want to visit,” Ghneim suggests.
-“Investigate restaurants that you may want to try, and see if they have deals for specific days [or even certain times of day].”
+“Read reviews and investigate coupon sites like Groupon that may have special rates on the places you want to visit,” Ghneim suggests.
+“Investigate restaurants that you may want to try, and see if they have deals for specific days or even certain times of day.”

 Skip the flight

-If driving isn’t your thing, there are even less costly travel options than the car.
+If driving isn’t your thing, there are less costly travel options than the car.
 Consider for a moment, the humble bus.
 No, it is not particularly glamorous, but it is probably one of the cheapest options available assuming you do not have too many passengers.

-Correct.
-Still, even if you have to fly to your destination, that does not stop you from taking the bus once you get there.
+What if you are planning to travel across the ocean?
+Even if you have to fly to your destination, that does not stop you from taking the bus once you get there.

 Look for rental car deals